Dich0tomy/oxocarbon-lua.nvim/README.md

 #### Disabling terminal colors
 The original theme sets the terminal colors to oxocarbon's pallete, but it seems like a lot of tools use only the few first (black and white), which can make the usage of the terminal really annoying.
-You can disable hijacking the terminal colors by setting a global variable `oxocarbon_lua_keep_terminal` like so:
 ```lua
 vim.g.oxocarbon_lua_keep_terminal = true
 ```